Ledger Nano X Wallet

 A token is a type of cryptocurrency which can be created by anyone, without the need for much technical know-how or skill.
 This is one of the reasons there are so many cryptocurrencies on the market – tokens have enabled almost any brand, company or idea to make their own in a matter of minutes.

 ERC20 is a technical standard for tokens issued on the Ethereum blockchain.
-For a simple explanation of exactly what that means, keep reading.
+ERC20 tokens aren’t too complicated, let us explain them to you.

 ERC20 is a technical standard for tokens issued on the Ethereum blockchain, providing a list of rules that all Ethereum-based tokens must follow.
-These include how the tokens can be transferred, how transactions are approved, how users can access data about a token and the total supply of tokens.
+These standards include how the tokens can be transferred, how transactions are approved, how users can access data about a token, and the total supply of tokens.
 The protocol is necessary to ensure compatibility between the many different tokens issued on Ethereum.

-Just like bitcoin, Litecoin and any other cryptocurrency, ERC20 tokens are blockchain-based assets that have value and can be sent and received.
+Just like Bitcoin, Litecoin, and any other cryptocurrency, ERC20 tokens are blockchain-based assets that have value and can be sent and received.
 The difference is that instead of running on their own blockchain, these tokens are issued on the Ethereum network.
 This means they’re hosted by Ethereum addresses and are sent using Ethereum transactions.